Special characters can transform your WordPress content from ordinary to professional.

 Method 3: Add Special Characters Using the Classic WordPress Editor

-If you are still using the old classic editor in WordPress, then you can use this method to add special characters while writing blog posts.
+If you are still using the Classic Editor, then you can use this method to add special characters while writing blog posts.

-First, you need to open up a new or existing post in the editor.
+First, open a new or existing post in the editor.
 Next, click on the kitchen sink button.

 This will expand the second row of formatting options, where you must click the ‘Special character’ button.

-Clicking on it will bring up a popup window showing some commonly-used special characters.
+Clicking on it will open a popup window showing some commonly used special characters.

-There are currency symbols, mathematical, copyright, registered signs, trademark symbols, and more.
+There are currency symbols, mathematical symbols, copyright, registered signs, trademark symbols, and more.

 Remember, this method will only work if you are using the old post editor in WYSIWYG mode.